Your Conveyancing Solicitors for Selling Property

 Difficulties can arise when there are disputes as to title (ownership) of any part of the property, with alterations if the property is a listed building, lack of landlords consent for alterations to flats, or with a failure to have planning permission for changes to a property.

-More information and guides to help you with the process of selling property in England and Wales
+More information and guides to help you with the process of buying property in England and Wales

 There’s a lot of jargon involved in the world of conveyancing, so we have put together a list of the most common terms, with explanations.